deanacus/template/README.md

 ## Branching Strategy

-Compare the Market uses a single branch branching strategy where all branches are made from `master` and and merge back into `master`.
-Branches should be named according to the type of work they are - `feature`, `hotfix`, `bugfix`, accompanied by the ticket number and a short description.
-Examples of acceptable branch names:

-* `feature/abc-123-rule-the-world`
-* `hotfix/abc-124-fix-the-world`
+Please don't work directly on master.
+Use a topic branch appropriate for the type of work you are doing.
+Our branching strategy and guidelines are documented in [CONTRIBUTING.md][contributing].

 ## Deployment

-Describe the deployment process in short here, with a link to further documentation if required.
+Describe the deployment process in short here, with a link to [DEPLOYMENTS][dep] if necessary.

-* Add links to bamboo build jobs for various environments
-* Add links to any application launcher pages if they exist

 ## Versioning